Private Wealth 2024

 Litigation involving contentious trusts, both offshore and onshore structures, mainly arise from actions for and against trustees over breach of trusts, asset disputes and duties or conflicts issues.

 Spouses in divorce proceedings may be awarded various forms of ancillary relief orders, as summarised in 5.1 Trends Driving Disputes.
-For disputes over estates or trusts, aggrieved parties typically seek to set aside a will, make claims under the Inheritance (Provision for Family and Dependants) Ordinance, vary a determination made by the trustee, or obtain information (in particular financial information) of the estate or the trust.
+For disputes over estates or trusts, aggrieved parties typically seek to set aside a Will, make claims under the Inheritance (Provision for Family and Dependants) Ordinance, vary a determination made by the trustee, or obtain information (in particular financial information) of the estate or the trust.
 The remedies available to address these claims include for the courts to order the making of periodical payments or lump sums or transfer of property out of the net estate of the deceased, for the recipient or holder of the assets (eg, trustee) to provide money or other property, for information to be provided, and for assets to be traced.

 Corporate fiduciaries are prevalent in Hong Kong.
 Generally, a trustee must exercise the care and skill that is reasonable in the circumstances, having regard to any special knowledge or experience that the trustee has or holds out as having; if the trustee is acting in a professional capacity, they will have to adhere to the level of care and skill that is reasonably expected of a person acting in such a professional capacity, taking into account any special knowledge or experience.